 I use two 500GB external hard drives which I bought from Amazon.
 If you don’t have one, get one today and backup everything you wouldn’t want to lose!

-Of course, the trouble with an external hard drive is if both your laptop AND your hard drive get destroyed!
+Of course, the trouble with an external hard drive is what if if both your laptop AND your hard drive get destroyed – like in a fire/flood/hurricane?
 Hopefully that will never happen.
 But if it did, you’d really want all your files to be safe!
 I use OneDrive to back up all my files automatically to the cloud.

 It has the added advantage of meaning that all my files are both on my laptop AND in the cloud.
 It means that I can access all my files offline (e.g. on the train) and on someone else’s computer, if I need too.
 Great for security AND productivity.